AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 The order confirmation mbox is a special type of mbox used to define order submissions in Target.
 The inclusion of three specific mbox parameters&mdash;orderId, orderTotal, and productPurchasedId&mdash;is what turns an mbox into an order mbox.
 In addition to reporting revenue, the order mbox also does the following:

 1. De-duplicates accidental order resubmissions
-1. Filter extreme orders (any order whose total was more than three standard deviations from the mean)
+1. Filters extreme orders (any order whose total was more than three standard deviations from the mean)
 1. Uses a different algorithm behind the scenes to calculate statistical confidence
 1. Creates a special, downloadable Audit report of individual order details

 The best practice is to use and order confirmation mbox in all order funnels, even on non-retail sites.
 For example, lead generation sites usually have lead funnels with a unique "lead id" generated at the end.
 These sites should implement an order mbox, using a static value (e.g. "1") for the orderTotal.

-Customers using the Analytics for Target (A4T) integration for most of their reporting should also implement the order mbox, since A4T is not compatible with all activity types such as Auto Allocate, Automated Personalization and Auto Target.
+Customers using the Analytics for Target (A4T) integration for most of their reporting should also implement the order mbox, since A4T is not yet compatible with activity types like Auto Allocate, Automated Personalization and Auto Target.
 Additionally, the order mbox is a critical element in Recommendations implementations, powering algorithms based on purchase behavior.

 The order confirmation mbox should fire from a rule that is only triggered on your order confirmation page or event.
-Often, it can be combined in a rule that also sets the Adobe Analytics purchase event.
-It must be configured by using the Custom Code action of the Core extension, using the appropriate data elements to set the orderId, orderTotal, and productPurchasedId parameters.
+Often, it can be combined with a rule setting the Adobe Analytics purchase event.
+It must be configured using the Custom Code action of the Core extension, using the appropriate data elements to set the orderId, orderTotal, and productPurchasedId parameters.

 Let's add the data elements and rule we need to fire an order confirmation mbox on the We.Retail site.
 Since you have already created several data elements, these instructions will be abbreviated.